anno-mods/FileDBReader/README.md

 - an .a7me file that is in xml.
 - a .ctt file that contains normalmaps in multiple resolutions.
 This one is a zlib compressed filedb file. (compression level 1)

-You may also be interested in this [presentation by BlueByte which explains terrain rendering for Anno 2205:](https://www.dropbox.com/s/g2tzqrbf54coudb/Anno2205_Terrain_Rendering_germanPDF.pdf?dl=0#)

 # Map Templates

 Map Template files consist of